$P^\Lambda_{\psi s}(4459)$ and $P^\Lambda_{\psi s}(4338)$ as molecular states in $ J/\psi \Lambda$ invariant mass

 \subsection{The qBSE approach}

-The BSE is a four-dimensional integral equation in the Minkowski space, which is hard to solve directly.
-By using spectator quasipotential approximation and partial-wave decomposition, the four-dimensional equation can be reduced into a 1-dimensional equation with fixed spin-parity $J^P$ as~\cite{He:2015mja},
+The Bethe-Salpeter equation is a four-dimensional integral equation in the Minkowski space, which is hard to solve directly.
+By using spectator quasipotential approximation and partial-wave decomposition, the four-dimensional equation can be reduced into a 1-dimensional equation with fixed spin-parity $J^P$ as~\cite{He:2015mja,He:2014nya,He:2012zd},

 where the sum extends only over nonnegative helicity $\lambda''$.
 The $G_0({\rm p}'')$ is reduced from the 4-dimensional propagator under quasipotential approximation as $G_0({\rm p}'')=\delta^+(p''^{~2}_h-m_h^{2})/(p''^{~2}_l-m_l^{2})$ with $p''_{h,l}$ and $m_{h,l}$ being the momenta and masses of heavy or light constituent particles.
 The partial wave potential is defined as,